 - At 12 months, your baby should eat mostly table foods.
 Do not give him or her foods with a high choking risk.
 Some examples are hard, raw fruits and vegetables, nuts, and hot dogs.
 When your baby is 12 months old, you may start to give him or her cow's milk.
 Do not give your baby cow's milk before he or she is 12 months old.
 Ask your healthcare provider for more information about healthy foods you can feed your child.

 Problems that may happen when you start to wean your baby from breast milk:

 - You may develop plugged ducts, engorgement, or an infection.
 To prevent these problems, slowly increase the amount of time between feedings.
 It may also help to express milk between feedings.

 - Your child may resist weaning.
-He may not want to give up breastfeeding.
+He or she may not want to give up breastfeeding.
 To ease your child into weaning, slowly introduce the cup or bottle.
 You may also want to keep nursing at certain times, such as before your child naps.
-Depending on your child's age, you may need to explain to him why you are breastfeeding less often.
+Depending on your child's age, you may need to explain to him or her why you are breastfeeding less often.